EAWF/BTC-Tools/ElectrumMultisig.md

 ## When you have received ALL of the Master Extended Public Keys from your group:
 1. Start Electrum and create a new X of Y wallet.
-2. Select "I have a seed" and type in the mnemonic seed you wrote down in step 3.
+2. Select "I have a seed" and type in the mnemonic seed you wrote down in step 3 above.
-3. Verify the mnemonic and that the extended public key is the same as what you sent in step 3.
-If not, restart at Step 6
+3. Verify the mnemonic and that the extended public key is the same as what you sent in step 5 above.

 \* Procedure is Verified to Here: RH 20230109 \*